Update time: January 15, 2025

 There are two types of Both scroll depths are available, options:

-- Vertical Scroll Depths fire based on how far down a user has scrolled the page.
+- Vertical Scroll Depths:Fires based on how far the user scrolls down the page.
+There are two types, percentage-based and pixel-based

 - Horizontal Scroll Depths fire based on how far to the right a user has scrolled the page.